Skip to main content

 Hover Effects and Animations

 Hover effects signal interactivity and provide immediate feedback.
 The most effective hover animations are subtle: a 1–2px lift with translateY(-2px), a softening box-shadow expansion, a slight background color shift, or a border color transition.
 Avoid dramatic transformations that feel disorienting — the button should feel responsive, not erratic.
 Always apply the transition property to the base element state, not the hover state, so animations play smoothly when the cursor both enters and leaves the button.
 Duration values between 0.2s and 0.4s with ease-out or ease-in-out timing feel the most natural to users.
+For more complex animations, the CSS animation generator creates keyframe-based effects with live preview.

 Frequently Asked Questions